CP Violation in the $B_s^0$ system: The system

 which was denoted in the literature as

-where the Wilson coefficients $G^s,{xy}$ and $G_S^{s,xy}$ contain the result of the calculation of the box-diagrams with internal on-shell up- and/or charm quarks; $xy \in \{uu,uc,cc\}$.
+where the Wilson coefficients $G^{s,xy}$ and $G_S^{s,xy}$ contain the result of the calculation of the box diagrams with internal on-shell up and/or charm quarks; $xy \in \{uu,uc,cc\}$.
 Neglecting the mass of the charm quark and penguin contributions, $G^{s,xy}$ and $G_S^{s,xy}$ read in LO-QCD

-where $C_{1,2}$ denote the usual $\Delta B =1$-Wilson coefficients of the effective Hamiltonian describing $b$-quark decays (in our notation $C_2$ corresponds to the colour allowed operator).
+where $C_{1,2}$ denote the $\Delta B =1$ Wilson coefficients of the effective Hamiltonian describing $b$ quark decays (in our notation $C_2$ corresponds to the colour allowed operator).
 Early LO-QCD estimates of $G^{s,xy}$ and $G_S ^{s,xy}$ can be found in \cite{Ellis:1977uk}, \cite{Hagelin:1981zk}, \cite{Franco:1981ea}, \cite{Chau:1982da}, \cite{Buras:1984pq} and \cite{Khoze:1986fa}.
-NLO QCD-corrections, i.e. $\Gamma_3^{s,(1)}$ in Eq.(\ref{HQE}), were done for the first time in \cite{Beneke:1998sy}, they turned out to be quite large.
-This calculation was also a proof of the IR-safety of the HQE by direct calculation.
-The corresponding NLO-QCD diagrams are shown in Fig. \ref{nloQCD}.
+NLO QCD corrections, i.e. $\Gamma_3^{s,(1)}$ in Eq.~(\ref{HQE}), were done for the first time in \cite{Beneke:1998sy}, they turned out to be quite large.
+This work was also a proof of the IR-safety of the HQE by direct calculation.
+The corresponding NLO-QCD diagrams are shown in Fig.~\ref{nloQCD}.

-General arguments for such a proof were given already in the seminal paper of \cite{Bigi:1991ir}, which resolved the theoretical issues that were prohibiting a systematic expansion in the inverse of the heavy $b$-quark mass.
-Five years later the calculation of the QCD-corrections was confirmed and also sub-leading CKM structures were included by \cite{Beneke:2003az} and \cite{Ciuchini:2003ww}.
+General arguments for such a proof were given already in the seminal paper of \cite{Bigi:1991ir}, which resolved the theoretical issues that were prohibiting a systematic expansion in the inverse of the heavy $b$ quark mass.
+Five years later the calculation of the QCD corrections was confirmed and also sub-leading CKM structures were included by \cite{Beneke:2003az} and \cite{Ciuchini:2003ww}.
 In these papers the full expressions for $G^{s,xy}$ and $G_S^{s,xy}$ are given; they also include contributions from the QCD penguin operators $Q_1$-$Q_6$ and the chromo-magnetic penguin operator $Q_8$. \cite{Beneke:2002rj} found that the use of $\bar{m}_c(\bar{m}_b)$ (charm mass at the bottom mass scale) instead of $\bar{m}_c(\bar{m}_c)$, sums up large logs of the form $m_c^2/m_b^2 \ln m_c^2/m_b^2 $ to all orders; we will thus use the parameter $\bar{z}$ in our numerical analysis, given by